vertexproject/synapse/docs/synapse/adminguide.rst

 Add Extended Model Elements
 ---------------------------

-The Synapse data model in a Cortex can be extended with custom forms, properties and tag properties by using the model extension Storm Library (:ref:`stormlibs-lib-model-ext`).
+The Synapse data model in a Cortex can be extended with custom forms and properties by using the model extension Storm Library (:ref:`stormlibs-lib-model-ext`).
 Extended model forms and properties must have names beginning with an underscore (``_``) to avoid potential conflicts with built-in model elements.
-Tag properties are not part of the base Synapse data model and are not required to begin with an underscore.

 When adding a form, ``$lib.model.ext.addForm`` takes the following arguments: